vigneshshettyin/Flask-Generate-Certificate/README.md

 Now open your favorite browser and go to http://127.0.0.1:5000/ You will find the application running there.

+## 2. Using Docker

+* Install [Docker](https://docs.docker.com/engine/install/), from the given link.

+* Once Docker is installed, use the following two commands to run the app in the root dicrectory:
+  * `docker-compose build` , This command will build the project
+  * `COMPOSE_HTTP_TIMEOUT=200 docker-compose up`, This command will run the container.

+* You can open the project on `localhost:5000` on the machine.

+Note: If you are using docker-desktop on Windows Or WSL2 i.e Windows Subsystem For Linux, you can use the GUI Options to run the containers
 ## Live Deployment 📦

 Click Here to view the deployment!